Pedestrian accidents Lawsuit

 Situations may arise when both the pedestrian and the driver are at fault, or it could be the fault of the road itself, and thus it would be in the best interest to sue the authorities who are responsible for maintaining the road.

 Navigating through these various situations and the requirements and law limitations involved can be tricky to figure out on your own.
-Our team of attorneys at Wolf & Pravato will do their part to learn the details of your case, and give you the best advice on what actions to take to get due compensation.
+Our team of attorneys at the law office of Wolf & Pravato will do their part to learn the details of your case, and give you the best advice on what actions to take to get due compensation.

 Compensation fees for these types of accidents depend on the severity of the damage incurred by the accident.
 If there has been a serious physical injury — things like disfigurement, paralysis, or in the worst case, death — the settlement fees will be higher.
 In this case, the injured party may also receive settlement fees for the non-physical, emotional damages that come along with these types of injuries, i.e., suffering, depression, or trauma.
 In the case that the injury is less serious, there is still damage compensation to be won for lost wages and medical bills.